Bogin, Munns & Munns

 Your health comes first, so make sure to follow through with whatever treatment plan your doctor prescribes.
 Even after you begin receiving benefits, your doctor will need to monitor your condition during regular checkups.

-What an SSD Lawyer Serving Melbourne, FL, Can Do For You
+What an SSD Lawyer Serving Melbourne, FL, Can Do for You

 After 90 days of having applied for Social Security disability benefits, you should receive the first denial letter.
 You then have 60 days to file an appeal.
 An SSD lawyer can help you through this process.